Monster0506/factBook/style/README.md

 __PLEASE DO NOT USE EMOTICONS IN ANY FILE, FORK, PULL REQUEST, OR ANYTHING ELSE.__ This is considered to be an unforgivable crime in the style of the project.

-The recommended line length is 120 characters.
+The recommended maximum line length is 120 characters.